 OSC

-Configuring OSC first time can be tricky if your are not easy with network configs.
-Indeed, depending on which network, or security measures are set your machine or the network you are using, the data could potentially be blocked.
-First important thing is to connect through a wifi network you know or own, and has a standard config.
-Like a home wifi, or a wifi you setup yourself with a dedicated router.
+If you are using OSC through a network (not the direct connection mode) the first important recommendation is to do so on a wifi network you know or own, and has a standard config.
+Like a home wifi, or a dedicated router.
 Typically, connecting to a public wifi, compagny/work wifi, guests wifi, etc... will likely not work.
 These usualy have non standard configuration, and complex configurations.

 Preliminary:

-- connect your Pipo to the wifi, following the wifi manual
+- connect your Pipo to the adequate network, following the wifi manual

 - make sure the receiving PC is connected to the same wifi network